Tyrone Taylor Preview, Player Props: Brewers vs. Phillies

 Tyrone Taylor At The Plate

-- Taylor has eight doubles, a triple, five home runs and six walks while batting .204.
+- Taylor is batting .205 with nine doubles, a triple, five home runs and six walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.